Who ran the Olympics? Volunteer corps of mostly young women

 “I’m so sorry, you can’t come through here,” 22-year-old Lucy Hwang has said again and again, every night for weeks.

-One executive, his temper flaring, began berating her, taking photographs of her badge and insisting he would get her in trouble, in this job that she does for free.
+One executive, his temper flaring, began berating her, taking photographs of her badge and insisting he’d get her in trouble, in this job that she does for free.

 “It got me so stressed out,” she said, “and I told them I don’t want to do this anymore.”